AusJobs/Australia-Tech-Internship/README.md

 ⚠️ Please note that this repository is exclusively for internships in Australia 🌎

+- Add any internships in the following categories:
+  - software/computer engineering
+  - computer/data science
+  - product management
+  - quant
+  - any other tech-related internships

 ## The List 🚴🏔

 | Company                                  | Role                                                                       | Application Date   |